 2. Familiarize yourself with our Most Wanted Categories.
 Learn which items are most sought after by families and hardest for us to keep in supply.

 3. Consider a themed food drive to focus your effort.
 It can be helpful to collect many donations of the same kind; this enables us to keep an item in stock and provide broad access to many participants.
-For example, you might focus on baking products, breakfast foods, diapers, feminine hygiene, cooking oil, etc.
+For example, you might focus on baking products, breakfast foods, diapers, menstrual products, cooking oil, etc.